jeriko/app_drone/README.md

 - [requests] WillPaginate, with automatic Bootstrap integration
 - [dev] LetterOpener, to preview email in the browser instead of sending it\
 - [misc] Chronic, for natural language date parsing
+- [misc] NiftyGenerators, a collection of useful Rails generator scripts
 - [production] NewRelic app performance monitoring